katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 **4. Confirm renv status**

 Close up the R project and reopen it.
-Check that your environment matches the lockfile and everything is synced running:
+Check that your environment matches the lockfile and everything is synced running the following in your R console:

 ```R
 renv::status()